House Dems Summon Postal Leaders to Hearing on Mail Delays

 The plan would raise prices on commercial domestic competitive parcels, including Priority Mail Express, Priority Mail, first-class package Service, Parcel Select and Parcel Return Service.
 No change is expected for first-class letters.

-The Postal Service said the changes would “protect” retail consumers during a vulnerable economic period while increasing prices on commercial shippers at a time of heightened volume.

 Most of the proposed increases would be less than 10%.
 They range from 24 cents for Parcel Select Service, which starts at $3.05, to a $1.50 increase for Priority Mail Express Commercial, which starts at $22.75.
-One service, called Parcel Select Lightweight, would increase by 13%, to $2.05.
 The regulatory commission is expected to decide on the proposals next month.

 The Postal Service is the country’s most popular government agency with 91% of Americans having a favorable opinion of the service, according to a Pew Research Center Survey published in April.